Religion in Sweden: Church of Sweden

 Representing about half of the population, the Church of Sweden (Svenska kyrkan) is the largest Christian church in Sweden, and also the largest religious body.
 The church professes the Lutheran faith and is a member of the Porvoo Communion.
-As of 2021 it had 5,633,867 members, 53,9 % of the Swedish population, although surveys show different figures, ranging from 24% to 52.1%. to 67.3%.
-Until 2000 it held the position of state religion, and most Swedes were baptised at birth, until 1996 all newborns with at least one parent being a member of the Church of Sweden were also registered as members of the church.
+As of 2024, it had 5,426.053 members, 51,4 % of the Swedish population, Until 2000 it held the position of state religion, and most Swedes were baptised at birth, until 1996 all newborns with at least one parent being a member of the Church of Sweden were also registered as members of the church.
 Yet the membership is declining rapidly, about 1% each year, for the most recent years even 2%, falling from 95% in 1972 and 82% in 2000.
 The number of both new baptisms and members has declined since.
 Indeed, according to official statistics, as of 2021: